xianfeng92/Awsome-Android/notes/android/Handler_Analysis.md

         return enqueueMessage(queue, msg, uptimeMillis);
     }

-    /**
-     * Enqueue a message at the front of the message queue, to be processed on
-     * the next iteration of the message loop.
-You will receive it in
-     * {@link #handleMessage}, in the thread attached to this handler.
-     * <b>This method is only for use in very special circumstances -- it
-     * can easily starve the message queue, cause ordering problems, or have
-     * other unexpected side-effects.</b>
-     * @return Returns true if the message was successfully placed in to the
-     *         message queue.
-Returns false on failure, usually because the
-     *         looper processing the message queue is exiting.
-     */
     public final boolean sendMessageAtFrontOfQueue(Message msg) {
         MessageQueue queue = mQueue;
         if (queue == null) {